openenergymonitor/guide/source/setup/import.markdown

 There are two methods available to do this:

-1. Restore an emoncms installation directly without a previous backup archive using USB SD card reader.
+1. Restore an emoncms installation directly without a previous backup archive using a USB SD card reader.
 2. Export and import a compressed archive containing all emoncms user data.

 The direct USB SD card reader approach is the most straightforward method for migration from an old SD card to a new SD card running the latest emonSD image.
 It can also minimise data loss in the event of a system failure where a recent archive backup has not been created.